GibaxLeGrand/bbcf-wakeup-tool/README.md

-# rev2-wakeup-tool
+# bbcf-wakeup-tool
-Revesal-timing inputs for Guilty Gear Xrd: Revelator 2 in training mode.
+Revesal-timing inputs for Blazblue Central Fiction in training mode.

 # How to Use: